weihaocao/weihaocao.github.io/_posts/2017-11-25-quantum-computing.md

 \noindent The whole algorithm contains roughly three parts:
 \begin{enumerate}  %point form, 列表 模板
     \item Preparing the pseudo-pure state of the quantum system (which will not be discussed here),
-    \item extracting the feature vectors of both training and testing images, and preparing the  kernel matrix $$K$,
+    \item extracting the feature vectors of both training and testing images, and preparing the  kernel matrix $$K$$,
     \item acquiring the hyperplane parameters $$\vec{w}$$ and classifying testing images.
 \end{enumerate}